icopy-site/awesome/docs/awesome/awesome-fantasy.md

 #### [Mistborn](https://en.wikipedia.org/wiki/Mistborn_series) *by [Brandon Sanderson](https://en.wikipedia.org/wiki/Brandon_Sanderson)* [4.4]

-The Mistborn trilogy (https://github.com/RichardLitt/awesome-fantasy/blob/master/well, he plans on doing a trilogy of trilogies, and the last 2 of the 2nd trilogy are due out in the next year or so) is probably his best known and a great read, too.
-I would recommend all of his stuff, but I think the original Mistborn is probably the best place to start (https://github.com/RichardLitt/awesome-fantasy/blob/master/for one, they're much shorter!). - [@CWSpear](https://github.com/CWSpear)
+The Mistborn trilogy (well, he plans on doing a trilogy of trilogies, and the last 2 of the 2nd trilogy are due out in the next year or so) is probably his best known and a great read, too.
+I would recommend all of his stuff, but I think the original Mistborn is probably the best place to start (for one, they're much shorter!). - [@CWSpear](https://github.com/CWSpear)

 I've only read the first trilogy at this point, but I loved it; the magic system is pretty well done, the characters are convincing, we've got some strong female leads, and there's a good amount of intrigue and plot setting.
 Brandon Sanderson is fairly good at turning tropes on their head, as well, which was fun to read - a lot of my original complaints have now turned into praises for the books.
 I'm looking forward to reading more. - [@RichardLitt](https://github.com/RichardLitt)